dhanush-2313/vercel/README.md

 ## Overview

-This project serves as a demonstration of deploying a basic web application to Vercel, a cloud platform for hosting serverless functions and static sites.
-By leveraging Vercel's seamless integration with GitHub, you can automate the deployment process and easily manage your deployments directly from your GitHub repository.
+This project showcases deployment to Vercel using GitHub integration illustrating deployment processes via Cloudflare or AWS S3.
+Learn how to automate deployment processes and manage deployments directly from your GitHub repository.
+Perfect for exploring serverless functions and static site hosting on Vercel

 ## Getting Started